fusaty/freax/Documentation/process/maintainer-netdev.rst

 netdev
 ------

-netdev is a mailing list for all network-related Linux stuff.
-This includes anything found under net/ (i.e. core code like IPv6) and drivers/net (i.e. hardware specific drivers) in the Linux source tree.
+netdev is a mailing list for all network-related freax stuff.
+This includes anything found under net/ (i.e. core code like IPv6) and drivers/net (i.e. hardware specific drivers) in the freax source tree.

 Note that some subsystems (e.g. wireless drivers) which have a high volume of traffic have their own specific mailing lists and trees.

-The netdev list is managed (like many other Linux mailing lists) through VGER (http://vger.kernel.org/) with archives available at https://lore.kernel.org/netdev/
+The netdev list is managed (like many other freax mailing lists) through VGER (http://vger.kernel.org/) with archives available at https://lore.kernel.org/netdev/

-Aside from subsystems like those mentioned above, all network-related Linux development (i.e. RFC, review, comments, etc.) takes place on netdev.
+Aside from subsystems like those mentioned above, all network-related freax development (i.e. RFC, review, comments, etc.) takes place on netdev.

 Development cycle
 -----------------

-Here is a bit of background information on the cadence of Linux development.
+Here is a bit of background information on the cadence of freax development.
 Each new release starts off with a two week "merge window" where the main maintainers feed their new stuff to Linus for merging into the mainline tree.
 After the two weeks, the merge window is closed, and it is called/tagged ``-rc1``.
 No new